 The journey to inspire more young people about engineering starts in school.
 That’s why Shell has been supporting this in-class programme since 2014.
 The Energy Quest is a two-hour workshop that can be delivered by an experienced Energy Quest facilitator or remotely, via a student, or teacher-led activity.

 The Girls in Energy programme is a one-year course that is designed to open young women’s eyes to the energy industry’s wealth of career opportunities.
 Delivered in partnership by North East Scotland College and Fife College, the programme delivers weekly lessons, workshops and field visits to young women aged 14–16 in secondary education.

 SCDI’s Young Engineers and Science Clubs Scotland (YESC) programme supports learners aged 3-18 and their teachers with a range of innovative STEM projects, developed with our industry partners.
 The interdisciplinary projects – accompanied by resource kits and teacher CPD courses – support teachers to tackle challenging STEM concepts through engaging activities; while supporting pupils to develop valuable skills and knowledge; to encourage uptake in STEM subjects and careers.

-Shell Twilight Basketball runs in partnership with the Glasgow Rocks basketball team and is all about engaging young people in a fun game of basketball.
+Shell Twilight runs in partnership with Scottish Sports Futures and is all about engaging young people in multi-sports.
 This can open the door to discussion and supporting young people around topics such as integration, self-efficacy, healthy lifestyles and good citizenship.
 Operating predominantly on Friday nights, the program targets areas where youth crime and disturbance is high.
-The police have reported a notable reduction in these incidents where Shell Twilight Basketball clubs are operating.
+The police have reported a notable reduction in these incidents where Shell Twilight clubs are operating.